Amorgos: Byzantine, Venetian, Ottoman and Modern

 In the 5th century, Bishop Theodore, who attended a synod in Constantinople, signed as Bishop of the Parians, Sifnians, and Amoulgians.
 After the Fourth Crusade it became a dependency of the duchy of Naxos but was later disputed by other Venetians.
 In 1312, the Hospitaller fleet defeated a fleet of Menteshe at the island.

 It was known as Yamurgi during Ottoman rule between 1537 and 1829.
 It became part of Greece upon independence in 1830.

 On 9 July, the 1956 Amorgos earthquake occurred, with its epicentre about 30 km south of the island.
 The shock had a moment magnitude of 7.7 and had a maximum Mercalli intensity of IX (Violent).
 The earthquake generated a local tsunami of up to 30 m at Amorgos and nearby islands.
 Fifty-three people were killed and 100 were injured.

-Cinema and popular culture

-The island was featured in Luc Besson's film The Big Blue (1988) and "Two tickets to Greece", France, 2023 in which Agia Anna and the monastery of Panagia Hozoviotissa can be seen.
-The island was also featured in Giorgos Kordelas' film Ariadni (2002).
-Amorgos has been referenced online due to the similarity of its name to that of the video game Among Us.